JuliaLang/julia/README.md

 ## Currently Supported Platforms

 - **Linux**
-- **Darwin/OS X**
+- **MacOS**
 - **FreeBSD**
 - **Windows**

-All systems are supported with both x86/64 (64-bit) and x86 (32-bit) architectures.
+All systems are supported with both x86/64 (64-bit) and x86 (32-bit, except MacOS) architectures.
 Support for [ARM](https://github.com/JuliaLang/julia/blob/master/README.arm.md), AARCH64, and POWER8 (little-endian) has been added recently.

 <a name="Source-Download-and-Compilation"/>
 ## Source Download and Compilation